K-1 Visa Processing Time: From Start to Green Card

 Conclusion

-The fiancé visa is a great option for U.S. citizens to bring their foreign fiancé to the United States.
+The fiancé visa is a great option for U.S. citizens to bring their foreign fiancé to the United States, and many applicants also ask how long does a fiancé visa take when evaluating their timeline.
 Once in the U.S., the foreign fiancé may marry their U.S. citizen fiancé and then apply for their green card.

-To provide a quick recap on the K1 visa processing time, it takes about 8 months to 1 year to get your K1 visa.
+To provide a quick recap on the K1 visa processing time, it takes about 8 months to 1 year to get your K1 visa, which helps answer how long does it take to get a fiancé visa in most cases.
 Once you are in the United States on your K1 visa, it takes about another 7 to 9 months to get your green card and become a permanent resident.

-If you have any questions on any of the information in this guide, or if you need help with your K1 visa, feel free to email me directly at Michael@AshooriLaw.com.
+If you have any questions on any of the information in this guide, including concerns about your I129f processing time, you may consider consulting an experienced immigration law firm for guidance.
+You are also welcome to email me directly at contact@ashoorilaw.com.
 I’m very responsive via email and I would be happy to help you.